 Spokane Community College

 ¡Libro Libre!
-Is published under a CC BY-NC 4.0 license.
+Is published under a CC BY-NC-SA 4.0 license.

 You may use, adapt, and share this material freely, but you must give credit to material created by the author.

 I would love to hear about where and how the book is being used, as well as learn about your experiences with the text.

 Also, I am always looking for ideas for free, authentic materials for reading, listening, or culture to include in future editions.
 If you would like to contribute something for possible inclusion, please feel free to contact me.
 If your materials are chosen, you will receive proper credit.

 Libro Libre se ha publicado bajo una licencia CC BY-NC-SA 4.0.
 Se puede utilizar, editar y, compartir estos materiales gratuitamente, pero se debe darle crédito a la autora.

 Me encantaría escuchar sobre dónde y cómo se usa este libro de texto, y de sus experiencias usándolo.

 También, siempre busco nuevos materiales auténticos y gratuitos para incluir en futuras ediciones.
 Si a usted le gustaría contribuir algo, no tarde en mandarme sus sugerencias.
 Si elijo algo que usted ha contribuído, recibirá crédito apropiado.